• Skip to main content

 While that may be true for devices like cars/boats, other devices are of lesser range.
 They may contain parts exclusively rated for 16v or have an analog power supply.
 The higher disintegration due to higher input voltage may cause it to overheat and damage it.

-Possible Methods of Avoiding Complications While Connecting 19V to 12V
+Possible Methods for Avoiding Complications While Connecting 19V to 12V

 It is possible to have the same amount of output of current and voltage rate for various voltage adapters or chargers.
 So if the 19v requests input of “Y” amps and “X” volts, any charger that has a lesser range can be used, but the period of charging increases.